Analogy-LogViewer/Analogy.LogViewer.WordsSearch/README.md

 </p>

-search in list of words sentences
+search in list of words